GamesLT/SeaBattle.tcl/README.md

 First thing what you need is to make sure that your [Eggdrop](http://www.eggheads.org)/[Windrop](http://windrop.sourceforge.net) bot is running.
 How to do, you can find information at your choised bot website.
 Next things todo:
  * Download [the latest release archive](https://github.com/MekDrop/eggdrop-scripts-seabattle-game/releases/latest)
  * Unpack archive
- * Copy `seabattle.tcl` file into folder for your bot scripts
+ * Copy `src/` file into folder for your bot scripts
- * Add `source seabattle.tcl` line in your `eggdrop.conf` file (NOTE: you need to prefix `seabattle.tcl` with correct path)
+ * Add `source seabattle_main.tcl` line in your `eggdrop.conf` file (NOTE: you need to prefix `seabattle_main.tcl` with correct path)
  * Install [mysqltcl](http://www.xdobry.de/mysqltcl/) library (if you use bot on windows or on shared server download compiled *3.02* version and put in `tcllibs` (create if this folder doesn't exists in your system!) subfolder in same folder where `seabattle.tcl` is placed.
  * Create new MySQL database and import there `seabattle.sql`
- * Edit settings in `seabattle.tcl`
+ * Edit settings in `seabattle_config.tcl`
  * Run your bot.

 ### How to develop?

 If you want to add some functionality or fix bugs, you can fork, change and create pull request.
 If you not sure how this works, try   [interactive GitHub tutorial](https://try.github.io/).

 It's possible to run Seabattle in local machine with [Vagrant](http://vagrantup.com).
 All required files exists in this repo.
 In that case you must just clone the repo and run `vagrant up`.
-Than it's possible to connect to IRC server at `seabattle.dev' and join #seabattle IRC channel.
+Than it's possible to connect to IRC server at `seabattle.dev` and join #seabattle IRC channel.
 There the bot should sit.